appfromscratch/module-core/static/landing-page/call-to-action.md

 ## Call To Action

-This is the Call To Action Section.
+This is the Call To Action Section updated.

-<Include>../../views/signup.pug</Include>
+<Include>../signup.pug</Include>